Wöppelmann Guy

 Scientific and administrative responsibilities (current)

-• since 2011: Director of the GNSS at tide gauge data assembly center of the GLOSS program of the IOC/UNESCO, hosted at SONEL;
+• since 2011: Director of the GNSS at tide gauge data assembly center of the GLOSS program of the IOC/UNESCO, hosted at SONEL.

 Ph-D. Thesis Supervisions